 “Match 3 Games” (or tile-matching games) are a type of puzzle game where the player manipulates tiles in order to make them disappear according to a matching criterion.
 In many match 3 games, that criterion is to place a given number of tiles of the same type so that they adjoin together.
 The core challenge of match 3 games is to identify patterns on a seemingly chaotic board.
 The number of adjoining tiles is often three, hence being called a “match 3” game.

-Match 3 games cover a broad range of design elements, mechanics and gameplay experiences.
-They include purely turn-based games but can also feature arcade-style action elements, such as time pressure, shooting or hand-eye coordination.
-The tile-matching mechanic is also occasionally inserted as a “mini-game” within some larger, more complex games – giving the players a different challenge and gameplay mechanic to enjoy.
+Match 3 games cover a broad range of design elements, mechanics, and gameplay experiences.
+They include purely turn-based games but can also feature arcade-style action elements, such as time pressure, shooting, or hand-eye coordination.
+The tile-matching mechanic is also occasionally inserted as a “mini-game” within some larger, more complex games.
+Giving the players a different challenge and gameplay mechanic to enjoy.

-Match 3 game mechanics have been combined with other mechanics to produce a wide variety of puzzle game experiences.
+The Match 3 game mechanics have been combined with other mechanics to produce a wide variety of puzzle game experiences.

 In most match 3 games, players obtain points for each match.
 Higher scores are awarded for more difficult matches, such as those involving a greater number of similar tiles.

 For many advertisers, Facebook offers the highest volume and quality source of advertising traffic through Mobile App Install Campaigns.
 Fully capitalizing on the potential of the Facebook platform requires heavy creative testing and, more importantly, continually adapting to changes in Facebook’s advertising strategies and algorithms.
-Over the past few years, Facebook has ramped up the frequency of advertising product changes, and top mobile app advertisers have followed suit by ramping up the frequency of strategy changes.
+Over the past few years, Facebook has ramped up the frequency of advertising product changes.
+And top mobile app advertisers have followed suit by ramping up the frequency of strategy changes.
 Looking back historically, the strategy we deploy today is very different than the strategy we deployed six months ago.
 Interestingly, this statement would hold true for any backward-looking period of time over the past five years.
 Put simply, our strategy is always changing to keep up with Facebook’s best practices for Mobile App Install Campaigns.

-For match 3 games, Facebook Mobile App Install Campaigns and Google App Campaigns are the best tools to acquire valuable players.
+Facebook Mobile App Install Campaigns and Google App Campaigns are the best tools to acquire valuable players for match 3 games.
 If you aren’t squeezing every drop of opportunity out of Facebook and Google ads, it’s time to up your game.